pdee/pdee/doc/commands-python-mode.rst

 Go to end of class.

 Returns end of class if successful, nil otherwise

-With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html